 These two emotions often mask depression or sadness.
 Men are also more likely to use alcohol to self-medicate.
 They may also choose to throw themselves into work or other activities.

 “Men may put up a tough front when they are really hurting inside,” Clancy said.
-“Partners may then perceive that their husbands don't care, or that he isn't affected by infertility due to this ‘brave face’.”
+“Partners may then perceive that their partners don't care, or that they aren't affected by infertility due to this ‘brave face’.”